 - Ovulation: hawthorn berry and/or leaf or arjuna, rose hips, linden, alfalfa, violet, and nettle, hibiscus, peppermint, elderberry, and/or cranberry.
 Anti-oxidant spices like cinnamon, clove, ginger, vanilla.
 Sounds like we get to drink chai tea in this phase, yummy, plus I found a hawthorn & hibiscus tea from Traditional Medicinals.
 Here’s also one with alfalfa and peppermint.
 My dandy blend fits here too, as it has chicory and dandelion, listed under “fiber” for ovulation foods.

-- Luteal Phase: Big detox phase: burdock and dandelion root, raspberry leaf, nettle, oatstraw, linden, violet, mullein, dandelion leaf, alfalfa, marshmallow, peppermint, chamomile, and skullcap.
+- Luteal Phase: Big for drainage: burdock and dandelion root, raspberry leaf, nettle, oatstraw, linden, violet, mullein, dandelion leaf, alfalfa, marshmallow, peppermint, chamomile, and skullcap.
 Dandy Blend works here too.
 This Cleanse and Detox Tea for Women is the best I could find with a few of these options.

 Don’t worry, the printable for this category isn’t nearly so chatty.
 We also made printables of Lori’s “herbal infusion” recipes for each phase for the DIYers among you.
 It’s a good someday goal for me personally.